wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Vault Skill Certification

-In 2020 Hashicorp offers (for just $70) an on-line certification exam for Vault.
+In 2020 HashiCorp offers (for just $70) an on-line certification exam for Vault.
 Answer 57 questions in 60 minutes.
 You must wait 7 days between exam attempts.
 You can only attempt an exam 4 times total in a one year period.